1966 Dhabyani coup d'état: Aftermath

 Shakhbut would go into exile but was invited back to Abu Dhabi by Zayed, fixing their relationship.
-The British government argue that Shakhbut was “failing to create an efficient administration, failing to govern and for not using the state’s wealth for the benefit of the people” in an official statement on the coup.
+The British government argued that Shakhbut was “failing to create an efficient administration, failing to govern and for not using the state’s wealth for the benefit of the people” in an official statement on the coup.
 Zayed promptly banked most of Abu Dhabi's wealth into the British Bank of the Middle East and rapidly developed Abu Dhabi into a modern metropolis.
 Zayed went on to serve as the President of the UAE.

-The 1966 coup would often be compared to efforts by Sheikh Hamdan bin Zayed al-Nahyan to stage a palace coup during the Arab Spring in 2011, although the attempt would ultimately be foiled, especially due to Hamdan supposedly being backed by British investment bankers.
+The 1966 coup would often be compared to efforts by Sheikh Hamdan bin Zayed al-Nahyan to stage a palace coup during the Arab Spring in 2011, although the attempt would ultimately be foiled, especially due to Hamdan supposedly seeking to improve his own personal achievements following a Hajj in 2010, seeking to follow in his father's footsteps and seize power himself.